 Bullet cameras are another one of the popular and common types of surveillance cameras.
 They get their name from the bullet-style body that combines the camera, lens, and housing.
 The bullet-style body means this camera has a small footprint.

 Because everything is contained in the body, there is no separate housing or lens.
 Plus, the sealed enclosure often also decreases the maintenance and need for servicing of the camera unit.
 They also usually include IR illuminators.
 This allows bullet cameras to emit infrared light, which makes them a great option for night vision or monitoring low-light environments.
+This also makes them one of the popular campus security solutions for colleges & universities.

 3. PTZ Cameras